AMPLIFYING LATINX VOICES THROUGH MUSIC

 ARTIST STATEMENT | DECLARACIÓN ARTÍSTICA |

-We celebrate and investigate complex Latinx identity from the New World because we are each our own thing.
+We celebrate and investigate complex Latinx identity because we are each our own thing.

 We focus on the American Latinx experience because that is who we are.